herrickfung/indimap/README.md

 # IndiMap Library
-This repository provides the IndiMap library, a Python library designed for analyzing and mapping individual differences in human behavior onto convolutional neural networks in perceptual decision-making tasks.
+This repository provides the IndiMap library, a Python library designed for analyzing and mapping individual differences in human and neural networks.

 ## Python Dependencies
 The IndiMap library requires the following dependencies: